 DID YOU KNOW?
-The only time that the subway system carried more passengers than it did in 2013 was during an unbroken period from 1925 through 1949.
+The only time that the subway system carried more passengers than it did in 2015 was during an almost unbroken period from 1926 through 1948.
 The all-time ridership record was 2.067 billion passengers in 1946.

 Types of stations: Underground (about 60 percent); elevated, embankment, and open-cut. *